SCBB-LAB/Comparative-analysis-of-plant-TFBS-software/DNABERT/README.md

 **Output:**

 **Final result**
-With the above command, we can fine-tuned our model by using pre-trained DNABERT model on 6-*k*-mer and it will be loaded from `examples/6-new-12w-0/`.
-This fine-tuned model is saved into `examples/ABF2/` directory.
+With the above command, we can fine-tuned our model by using a pre-trained DNABERT model on 6-*k*-mer and it will be loaded from `examples/6-new-12w-0/`.
+This fine-tuned model is saved in the `examples/ABF2/` directory.

 ## 3.4 Prediction
 **Prediction on test dataset**
-After the model is fine-tuned, we can get prediction score by running following command:
+After the model is fine-tuned, we can get prediction score by running the following command:

 ```
 python3 examples/run_finetune.py --model_type dna --tokenizer_name=dna6 --model_name_or_path examples/ABF2/ --task_name dnaprom --do_predict --data_dir examples/ABF2/ --max_seq_length 200 --per_gpu_pred_batch_size=128 --output_dir examples/ABF2/ --predict_dir examples/ABF2/ --n_process 48
 ```

-To get evaluation metrics, run the following command by using prediction score that are generated above:
+To get evaluation metrics, run the following command by using prediction score that were generated above:

 ```
 cut -f2 examples/ABF2/dev.tsv | sed 1d > examples/ABF2/label.txt